Harry Martinson: Nobel Prize in Literature

+Personal life

 From 1929 to 1940, he was married to novelist Moa Martinson, prominent as a feminist and proletarian author, whom he met through a Stockholm anarchist newspaper, Brand.
 He travelled to the Soviet Union in 1934.
 He and Moa were divorced due to her criticism of his lack of political commitment.
 Harry married Ingrid Lindcrantz (1916–1994) in 1942.

-Writing

-Harry Martinson debuted in 1929 with the collection of poems Spökskepp (Ghost Ship), that for the most part employed motifs of the ocean and life as a seaman.
-The same year he contributed to anthology Fem unga, a ground-breaking and highly influential book in modernist Swedish literature.
-Martinson's major breakthrough was his 1931 poetry collection Nomad.
+Later life and death

+Throughout the 1960s Martinson suffered from bad health and depressions.
+He was generally seen as an old-fashioned author by the contemporary cultural world and became less productive as a writer.
+The sensitive Martinson found it hard to cope with the criticism following his 1974 Nobel Prize award in Literature, and died by suicide on 11 February 1978 at the Karolinska University Hospital in Stockholm after cutting his stomach open with a pair of scissors in what has been described as a "hara-kiri-like manner".
+He was buried in Sollentuna on 24 February 1978.

+Literary themes

+Martinson's poetry, characterized by linguistic innovation and a frequent use of metaphors, combined an acute eye for, and love of nature, with a deeply felt humanism.
 His poetry was noted for rich imagery with precise observations that emphazised details.
-In the books Resor utan mål (Aimless journeys, 1932) and Kap Farväl!
-(1933; English translation Cape Farewell, 1934) Martinson recalled memories of his life as a seaman.
 In his later writing nature and the earth became increasingly important motifs.
 During the 1930s he developed a mastery in describing nature in both prose and poetry and was especially noted for his short nature poems with precise observations.
 In the autobiographical novels Nässlorna blomma (Flowering Nettle, 1935) and Vägen ut (The Way Out, 1936) Martinson tells about his childhood.
 Martinson had a strong interest in science which was a prominent influence in his work.
 In his book Verklighet till döds (Reality to Death, 1940) written during World War II Martinson criticized contemporary social conditions and technological development.
 Criticism of modern culture is also a theme in Martinson's philosophical vagabond novel Vägen till Klockrike (1948; English translation The Road, 1950) and the collection of poems Passad (1945).

 In his later writing Martinson developed a new major theme based on his increasing interest in outer space and the cosmic.
 This came to most distinct expression in Aniara (1956), a poetic space epic that became Martinson's best known work.
-In his late work criticism of modern life and its technology came to an even stronger expression in his 1960 poetry collection Vagnen (The Wagon), which unlike his previous books was not well received by contemporary critics.
-Sensitive to criticism it appeared to be Martinson's last published collection of poems, but in 1971 he returned with Dikter om ljus och mörker (Poems of Light and Darkness), which was followed by a collection of nature poems Tuvor (Tufts) in 1973.
+In his late work criticism of modern life and its technology came to an even stronger expression in his 1960 poetry collection Vagnen (The Wagon).

-Death

-The sensitive Martinson found it hard to cope with the criticism following his 1974 Nobel Prize award in Literature, and committed suicide on 11February 1978 at the Karolinska University Hospital in Stockholm by cutting his stomach open with a pair of scissors in what has been described as a "hara-kiri-like manner".

 Legacy

+After his death, many hailed Martinson as one of the greatest Swedish authors since August Strindberg.
+His 1973 nature poem "De blomster som i marken bor" is included in the Swedish Book of Psalms.
+The 100th anniversary of Martinson's birth was celebrated around Sweden in 2004, as were the 50th anniversary of Martinson receiving the Nobel prize and the 120th anniversary of his birth in 2024.